Emergency Field Hospital Being Delivered to Samaritan's Purse Canada to Increase Global Medical Response Capacity

 State-of-the-art tent hospital arriving in Calgary March 19 via DC-8 and 757 cargo planes

-CALGARY, AB, March 14, 2024 /CNW/ -- On Tuesday, March 19, Samaritan's Purse will transport one of its Emergency Field Hospitals to Calgary to increase Samaritan's Purse Canada's capacity to launch international, life-saving medical responses.
-The tent facility will arrive at the Calgary International Airport onboard the Christian relief organization's DC-8 and 757 Cargo planes.
+CALGARY, AB, March 18, 2024 /CNW/ - On Tuesday, March 19, Samaritan's Purse will transport one of its Emergency Field Hospitals to Calgary to increase Samaritan's Purse Canada's capacity to launch international life-saving medical responses.
+The tent facility will arrive at the Calgary International Airport onboard the international Christian relief organization's DC-8 and 757 Cargo planes.

 The hospital will be strategically positioned in the Samaritan's Purse Canada warehouse and have customizable units that include an emergency room, laboratory, surgical facilities, and everything needed for inpatient and outpatient care in the event of an international crisis.